We’re receiving a very high number of calls right now

 If you happen to change your vehicle from the specifications from the factory, this may affect your insurance.
-It is imperative that you speak with an agent from your insurance provider to make sure that your vehicle insurance will remain intact with modifications, or find out how much it might be to cover the modifications that you have made to your vehicle.
+It is imperative that you speak with an licensed insurance advisor from your insurance provider to make sure that your vehicle insurance will remain intact with modifications, or find out how much it might be to cover the modifications that you have made to your vehicle.

 Some vehicle owners like to modify their vehicles.
 Some modifications might include: